-Arup’s pro bono work designing a low-cost prototype for Malawi schools was funded by the Arup Cause.
+Arup’s pro bono work designing a low-cost prototype for Malawi schools was funded by Community Engagement.
 Thanks to this support, the firm’s international development specialists and engineers have used their skills to create a design that helps alleviate poverty and fosters sustainable development.

 The project was commended in the international category of the 2010 British Construction Industry Awards.

 The Malawi school design is one of a number of projects in Africa where pro bono contributions from Arup have helped build local capacity.

 By combining Arup’s global expertise with local knowledge, these projects address critical issues of water and sanitation, healthcare and education.
 They pass on valuable skills that have a practical impact on communities, enhance prospects and improve livelihoods.

 The school building designed by Arup and John McAslan & Partners has the community at its heart.
 Dialogue with the local community at each site informed the design process.
 And the building includes two covered social terraces and a central open terrace that can be used by the community for activities and social events.

 The four prototype schools were built by local builders using local materials.
 This not only provides training and employment, but also increases the community’s investment in their school.
 It should encourage the community to take part in maintaining the building.

 Schools in Malawi are often in remote locations and building materials such as concrete are expensive locally.
 To use less concrete and timber, we looked closely at what was really needed to achieve the results we wanted.